beef331/nettyrpc/README.md

 # nettyrpc
  Implements an RPC-like system for Nim

-nettyrpc is a RPC module built on top of the netty library, and sends data over a modified UDP connection that's capped at 250kb of in-flight data.
+nettyrpc is a RPC module for game development.  nettyrpc is built on top of the netty library, and sends data over a modified UDP connection that's capped at 250k of in-flight data.
 Netty performs packet ordering and packet resending like a TCP connection, but it's all done over UDP.
 Check the netty library for more information about how netty utilizes UDP, and it's limitations.

 https://github.com/treeform/netty